 Gamera takes off, to draw Gyaos out of the city.
 Another aerial battle begins, this time way up in the earth’s atmosphere.
 Because of where they are, Gamera’s fire-fueled jets stop working and he grabs Gyaos as the two head back to earth at a frightening speed.
 Once they get back into the atmosphere Gyaos tries blasting Gamera with his lasers but Gamera’s mouth is clamped tight onto his leg.
 When they finally separate, Gyaos’ lower leg is still in Gamera’s mouth.
 Gyaos is able to fly away but Gamera is not so lucky.
 In one of the greatest miniature explosion scenes, Gamera crash lands into an oil refinery on the coast.

 Gyaos then flies over the refinery, blasting everything in sight with his laser beams.
 Gyaos lands, on one foot.
 Asagi and her father hold hands, giving the strength needed to Gamera to finish the fight.
 All of the flames start to swirl and as they dissipate, Gamera is revealed.
 There is a face off, as both monsters get ready to blast each other.
 When they shoot, Gamera’s fire blast is so strong that it blasts through not only Gyaos’ beam but his head as well, destroying him in a fireball.
 Asagi thanks her father and Gamera looks at her, as if to say thanks as well.
 Her scars magically heal and Gamera heads back to the ocean.
 The connection between Asagi and Gamera is broken.

 I hope you enjoyed this synopsis as much as I enjoyed writing it.
-Look for more Kaiju Konnections in the future.
-If you would like to read my other entries in this series, just go HERE!
+Make sure to read my other entries in my KAIJU KONNECTION series.